aang3la/restaurant-menu/README.md

-# Restaurant Menu
+# Website for a Restaurant

 This project is for a traditional restaurant, catering to both mobile and desktop versions.
 Here's a brief overview:

+### Purpose:
-Purpose: This repository aims to create a user-friendly interface to showcase the main information about the restaurant and its menu, including prices.
+This repository aims to create a user-friendly interface to showcase the main information about the restaurant and its menu, including prices.

-Features:
+### Features:
 Responsive Design: Ensures compatibility and optimal display across various devices.
 Menu Display: Clearly presents the restaurant's offerings, categorized and with corresponding prices.
+QR Code Integration: Each table in the restaurant will have a QR code that directs customers to the mobile version of the website for easy access to the menu.